dawn-cph/dja/spectroscopy/nirspec.md

 > More documentation coming soon.
 The spectroscopy reduction process is described in
 > [de Graaff et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024arXiv240905948D/abstract) and
 > [Heintz et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230600647H/abstract)
-> and those should be cited if you use the DJA NIRSpec data products.
+> and those should be cited if you use the DJA NIRSpec data products, along with any relevant citations to the separate surveys and program IDs for specific spectra.
 > The [msaexp](https://github.com/gbrammer/msaexp) software used to process the
 > spectra is freely available.